Human Rights at St. Thomas University College of Law

 These words are easily spoken – and so tough to make a reality.
 Violations abound – be they in the form of the cruelest atrocities, be they in the callousness of everyday interactions.
 Ideals and laws, however well-intentioned, do not enforce themselves.
 They need the conveyor-belt of human action.
 Human rights laws, in particular, remain dry parchment unless they are promoted, created and applied by selfless warriors for the respect of others, most importantly, the vulnerable and the oppressed.
 These advocates urgently require the proper arms to succeed – the intellectual arsenal necessary to win the fight of hearts and minds.

-To this end, role-models of decision-making in the field are flown in from all over the globe – leaving their desks at top-flight universities such as Yale, Oxford, Georgetown, Milan, or the United Nations, European, Inter-American and African human rights bodies to teach the essentials of human rights law in their field of expertise.
+To this end, role-models of decision-making in the field are flown in from all over the globe – leaving their desks at top-flight universities and the United Nations, as well as regional human rights bodies to teach the essentials of human rights law in their field of expertise.
 The students and the faculty engage in a rich and fruitful dialogue that will forever change their lives.

 We invite you to join us in this exciting experience.